a-bentofreire/jstracetoix/README.md

 export default App;
 ```

-## How to use JsTraceToIX in a browser

-The browser doesn't requires local installation.
+## Browser Usage

-- This example is similar to the React example, but instead the information is collected from a remote JSON.
+This example is similar to the React example, but instead the products are collected from a remote JSON.
 - `c__` captures the price and the tax, and names `tax` the 2nd input.
 - `d__` displays the aggregate information if `tax` is 0.15.